ssp21/ssp21-spec/ssp21.md

 **start** (2-bytes) - The start bytes provide a delimiter for the beginning of the frame and shall always begin with the two byte sequence 0x07BB.

-**length** (2-bytes) - This length field encodes the number of bytes in the payload.
-A frame containing no payload will have this field set to zero.
-An upper maximum size (less than 65535) should be configurable to allow implementations to use less memory when receiving a full frame.
+**source** (2-bytes) - The source field encodes the address of the transmitting party.
+The usage of this field may depend on the application layer of wrapped protocol.

-**destination** (2-bytes) - This destination field encodes the address of the intended recipient of the frame.
+**destination** (2-bytes) - The destination field encodes the address of the intended recipient of the frame.
 Devices shall always set this field to the address of the intended recipient when transmitting.
 When receiving a frame, devices shall not do any further processing of frames with an unknown destination address.

-**source** (2-bytes) - This source field encodes the address of the transmitting party.
-The usage of this field may depend on the application layer of wrapped protocol.

 **CRC** (4-bytes) - The frame is appended with a four byte CRC value calculated over all preceding bytes.
 The ethernet CRC32 algorithm is used to calculate this value.